rwl/rapid/docs/index.rst

 Data
 ====

-Three test networks, New England, Polish, and Eastern Interconnection, are available as a small, large, extra large-scale test network, respectively.
+Two test networks, New England and Polish, are available as a small and large test network, respectively.
 Each test network data contains the dynamic data and network data.

 Dynamic Data